-There are however problems with some sites.
+However there are problems with some sites.
 The National Trust's listed properties at Carlyle House in Chelsea and Linley Sambourne House in Kensington, for example, have numerous stairs and because of their listed building status, cannot install lifts.

 Theatres